Who can belong to the MIAAA?

 - Life members of the M.I.A.A.A.
 (See constitution for requirements of Life Membership Status.)

-- Administrative Assistant or Secretary - register as such on the membership form
+- Administrative Assistant - register as such on the membership form

 Who can attend MIAAA conferences?

 Any person who is a member of the M.I.A.A.A.. is eligible to attend MIAAA conferences.
 Any person who is not a member of the M.I.A.A.A. and wishes to attend our conferences must pay a Non Member Registration Fee.